nerfkidjcb/ServiceMonitor/README.md

 <br><br>
 # Roadmap
 - Enable specification of intervals in `/cfg/cfg.ini`
+- Configure email notification for a service going back up after being flagged as down
 - Looking at monitoring the run queue of a host
 - Open to suggestions!